ams-NM/AMS-team/pages/Competency Test for NM Shift Staffs.md

 		- Connect it to the line jack one the bottom of the rack.
 		- Call HD's 6443 on TCD's VCS console, both HD's phone & the hotline on TOWER will ring.
 		- Wait for TOWER to pick up the phone and do the test.
+		- If it works fine, then VCS part is ok.
-	- Testing FA36 with a telephone set - IF necessary
+	- 2. Testing FA36 with a telephone set - IF necessary
 		- There is a telephone set in one of the FA36 racks for FA36 hotline testing.
 		- Ask TOWER for 5 min of disconnecting the hotline.
 		- Unplug the hotline jack on FA36 (for example HK APP).
 		- Connect a telephone set into the socket, pick up the phone which calls to ( for example: HK APP)
-		- If
+		- If the phone call is ok, then hotline of FA36 is fine.
 	- Photo Ref
 		- ![[FA36 hotline test line jack 6443-.jpg]]
 		  ---